Metro Vancouver Regional District

 The Metro Vancouver Regional District (MVRD), or simply Metro Vancouver, is a Canadian political subdivision and corporate entity representing the metropolitan area of Greater Vancouver, designated by provincial legislation as one of the 28 regional districts in British Columbia.
 The organization was known as the Regional District of Fraser–Burrard for nearly one year upon incorporating in 1967, and as the Greater Vancouver Regional District (GVRD) from 1968 to 2017.

-Metro Vancouver borders Whatcom County, Washington, to the south, the Fraser Valley Regional District to the east, the Squamish-Lillooet Regional District to the north, and the Nanaimo Regional District and Cowichan Valley Regional District across the Strait of Georgia to the west.
+Metro Vancouver borders Whatcom County, Washington, to the south, the Fraser Valley Regional District to the east, the Squamish-Lillooet Regional District to the north, the Nanaimo Regional District and Cowichan Valley Regional District across the Strait of Georgia to the west, and the Sunshine Coast across Howe Sound to the northwest.

 The MVRD is under the direction of 23 local authorities and delivers regional services, sets policy and acts as a political forum.
 The regional district's most populous city is Vancouver, and Metro Vancouver's administrative offices are located in the city of Burnaby.
 The MVRD's boundaries match those of the Vancouver census metropolitan area (CMA) as identified by Statistics Canada.

 History

 The Greater Vancouver Water District and the Greater Vancouver Sewerage and Drainage District were established in 1924 and 1956 respectively.
-The Government of British Columbia incorporated a regional district for this western portion of the Lower Mainland named the Regional District of Fraser-Burrard on 29 June 1967.
-Just under a year later, the regional district was renamed as the Greater Vancouver Regional District (GVRD) on 13 June 1968.
+The Government of British Columbia incorporated a regional district for this western portion of the Lower Mainland named the "Regional District of Fraser-Burrard" on 29 June 1967.
+Just under a year later, the regional district was renamed the "Greater Vancouver Regional District" (GVRD) on 13 June 1968.

 In 2007, the GVRD applied to change its official legal name a second time to simply "Metro Vancouver", which was deemed more recognizable at the time.
 British Columbia's Minister of Community Services denied the application due to the absence of the term "regional district" within the proposed new name, though it was suggested that the GVRD could brand itself under the unofficial name of Metro Vancouver.
-After nine years, with growing public recognition of Metro Vancouver, the overall success of the brand, and confusion between the brand and the official legal name of the regional district, the GVRD moved in 2016 to change its name to the Metro Vancouver Regional District.
-The regional district was therefore formally renamed a second time by the Government of British Columbia on 30 January 2017 to the Metro Vancouver Regional District.
+After nine years, with growing public recognition of Metro Vancouver, the overall success of the brand, and confusion between the brand and the official legal name of the regional district, the GVRD moved in 2016 to change its name to the "Metro Vancouver Regional District".
+The regional district was therefore formally renamed a second time by the Government of British Columbia on 30 January 2017, becoming the "Metro Vancouver Regional District".